European Broadcasting Union: History

+In 2021, the digital news service "European Perspective" was launched, designed to offer citizens multilingual coverage of major events, based on content created by 12 public media outlets distributed in the format of a joint online feed, using automatic tools for personalized recommendations of the EBU "PEACH" content, filters to identify the most interesting topics, and a news translation tool. translated into foreign languages by EuroVOX.
+In the first 8 months of the project's existence, 6.5 thousand articles were published.

+In 2022, the Eurovision Documentary Development Scheme (EDDS) program was launched in order to organize the joint production of documentaries and TV series, which was joined by 27 broadcasters from 15 countries.

+In April 2025, the EBU, in partnership with its Members, launched Eurovision News Spotlight, a collaborative network for fact-checking and open-source intelligence (OSINT) to actively combat online falsehoods and misinformation across Europe.

+In July 2026, following a revision of the EBU statutes, the Canadian Broadcasting Corporation (CBC/Radio-Canada) was accepted as full member.

 Technical activities

 The objective of the EBU's technical activities is simply to assist EBU Members (see below) in this period of unprecedented technological changes.
 This includes the provision of technical information to Members via conferences and workshops, as well as in written form (such as the EBU Technical Review, and the EBU tech-i magazine).

 The EBU also encourages active collaboration between its Members on the basis that they can freely share their knowledge and experience, thus achieving considerably more than individual Members could achieve by themselves.
 Much of this collaboration is achieved through Project Groups which study specific technical issues of common interest: for example, EBU Members have long been preparing for the revision of the 1961 Stockholm Plan.

 The EBU places great emphasis on the use of open standards.
 Widespread use of open standards (such as MPEG-2, DAB, DVB, etc.) ensures interoperability between products from different vendors, as well as facilitating the exchange of programme material between EBU Members and promoting "horizontal markets" for the benefit of all consumers.

 EBU Members and the EBU Technical Department have long played an important role in the development of many systems used in radio and television broadcasting, such as: